crazyyy/kazan-kvartira.ru/wordpress/wp-content/plugins/wp-photo-text-slider-50/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (wp-photo-text.po) available in the languages folder.

+= 6.3 =

+1. Tested up to 3.9

+= 6.4 =

+1. Tested up to 4.0

+= 6.5 =

+1. Tested up to 4.1

+= 6.6 =

+1. Tested up to 4.2.2

+= 6.7 =

+1. Tested up to 4.3
+2. Image upload option is added in the plugin admin.
+With this option you can easily upload (or select from media) your images into this plugin.

+= 6.8 =

+1. Tested up to 4.4
+2. Text Domain slug has been added for Language Packs.

+= 6.9 =

+1. Tested up to 4.5
+2. Sanitization added for all input value.

+= 7.0 =

+1. Tested up to 4.6

+= 7.1 =

+1. Tested up to 4.7

 == Changelog ==

 = 1.0 =